janzoner/obsidian-spaced-repetition-recall/docs/usage.md

 Review notes can be opened from the command line, or from your computer by clicking Notes in the status bar/right sidebar.
 Feedback on memorization level is available via command line, hover bar or menu bar

+-   On computer , right-click on the floating bar, you can close it, set time interval visible/hidden;
+-   On mobile, swipup from the floating bar, close it , long press the floating bar to setting time interval visible/hidden;
+-   time interval visible/hidden Suggestion: review is not shown, progressive summary/incremental writing is shown;

 #### Review Cards

 Review is available via the command line, or on the computer by clicking on the cards in the left side navigation bar.